-Brutalist architecture, known for its raw concrete, geometric forms and imposing presence, has gained a renewed interest in the modern age of social media and more recently through the film The ...
+Prefer Newsweek on Google to see more of our trusted coverage when you search.
+Brutalist architecture, known for its raw concrete, geometric forms and imposing presence, has gained a renewed interest ...

 If you’ve seen a large building made entirely out of concrete built sometime between the 1950s and 1970s, you’ve probably seen the style of architecture known as brutalism.
 People have a lot of ...